XiaMi-Long/VS-Code-EasyAnimCode/README.md

 -   Currently confirmed to support Windows platform only (other platforms not yet tested).
 -   **This plugin `v0.0.2` supports VSCode version `1.94`**.

+> This plugin has some conflicts with other animation plugins (e.g., VSCode Animations).
+It is recommended to uninstall or disable other plugins before using this one.

 ## Installation

 1. Run VSCode as an administrator.